 Once you’re done, pressing Ctrl-F2 (or whichever shortcut key you gave the To-Do category) once more will decategorize the mail as a “To Do” item and remove it from the “To Do” Search Folder, leaving room for the next item on the list.

-If you are working on mail in other Search Folders, you use the shortcut key for that search folder to decategorize the email and make it disappear from the search folder.
+If you are working on emails in other Search Folders, you use the shortcut key for that search folder to decategorize the email and make it disappear from the search folder.

-So even if I have a reference materials category, I only use it to store information temporary, all to clean up my inbox quickly.
-Some of this information is only needed for a short period of time and never makes it past my Outlook.
+So even if I have a reference materials category, I only use it to store information temporarily, all to clean up my inbox quickly.
+Some of this information is only needed for a short period of time and never makes it past my Outlook folders.

 What about the Calendar?

-I also use my calendar – for events and actions that must take place at a certain date and time.
+I also use my calendar – for events and actions that must take place on a certain date and time.